McCullough Research provides research

 Operator and apparently supported by the PSC.

 November 2008 Update: Why are Electricity Prices in RTOs Increasingly Expensive?

 This report updates the data from our March, 2008 article on the increasing price differential between RTO and non-RTO states.

 March 3, 2009

 The New York Independent System Operator’s Market-Clearing Price Auction Is Too Expensive for New York

 A report by McCullough Research entitled “New York Independent System Operators Market Clearing Price Auction is Too Expensive for New York” reveals $2.2 billion in excessive electric bills for New Yorkers, caused by a system that sets artificially high prices for electricity through its “Market-Clearing Price” auctions.

-March 3, 2009 92nd Assembly District press release.
-Press Release
+See the March 3, 2009 92nd Assembly District press release here.

 February 24, 2009

 The Need for a Connecticut Power Authority